strang1ato/nhi/README.md

   systemctl --user start sqlite-queue.service
 ```

+If you didn't get any errors, set `bash-nhi` to your shell in your terminal and restart terminal.

 #### Testing

 That's it, you can test if `nhi` installed correctly by running any command in your terminal, and later, in the same session running: